Advisers to India's Modi dream of a Thatcherite revolution

 The battle of ideas between Modi and the ruling Congress party was mirrored in a public spat between two well-known economists of Indian origin, Nobel laureate Amartya Sen and Columbia University's Jagdish Bhagwati.

 Sen's belief that public spending on food subsidies and health was needed to end poverty was adopted by Gandhi.
-The result was a proliferation of welfare schemes, most notably a rural work programme and a giant subsidised food plan.
+The result was a proliferation of welfare schemes, most notably a rural work program and a giant subsidized food plan.

 Modi's economic thinking is closer to Bhagwati, who strongly advocates poverty reduction through deregulation-led growth.
 Bhagwati's colleague and writing partner, Arvind Panagariya, a former chief economist at the Asian Development Bank, is tipped by some in the BJP for a role in any Modi government.